dracor-org/small-world-paper/README.md

 # Detecting Small Worlds in a Corpus of Thousands of Theater Plays – A DraCor Study in Comparative Literary Network Analysis

-This repository contains the code and data used for the paper presented at the "Workshop on Computational Drama Analysis" (September 2022) at Cologne University.
+This repository contains the code and data used for the paper presented at the [Workshop on Computational Drama Analysis](https://quadrama.github.io/blog/2022/03/14/comp-drama-analysis-workshop) (September 2022) at Cologne University.

 Use the branch [`conference-version`](https://github.com/dracor-org/small-world-paper/tree/conference-version) for script and data used for the analyis.
 The branch [`develop`](https://github.com/dracor-org/small-world-paper/tree/develop) contains the current state of the workflow creating a fully reproducible study using Docker and the "Programmable Corpus" prototype of our Very Big Drama Corpus [VeBiDraCor](https://github.com/dracor-org/vebidracor).